 But in all the noise of predictions and analysis, are we overlooking something fundamental?

-Recognising that the world is unpredictable doesn’t really help with the practical matter of what to do in a crisis.
+Recognising that the world is unpredictable doesn’t really help with the practical matter of what to do in the aftermath of a crisis.

 A history of uncertainty